GrayedFox/multidict/README.md

 Thanks for using this software, feel free to leave a bug report or feedback via the GitHub issue tracker :)

+## Contact Details

+For bug reports and feature requests use the GitHub issue tracker, to enquire about something else send an email to [che.fisher+mutidict@gmail.com][12]

  [0]: https://hunspell.github.io/
  [1]: https://src.chromium.org/viewvc/chrome/trunk/deps/third_party/hunspell_dictionaries/
  [2]: https://www.flaticon.com/authors/smashicons